MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

     ```

 1. Open a new terminal in Visual Studio Code.
-1. Run the following AZD command to bring the GitHub repository to your local computer.
+1. Run the following Azure Developer CLI command to bring the GitHub repository to your local computer.

     ```azdeveloper
     azd init -t agent-openai-python-prompty